The whole "men vs. women" debate is about anything and everything. Teen driving safety is no different.

-The duo analysed motor vehicle accident reports in Kansas from a five-year span (2007-2011) involving teenage drivers aged 16 to 24.
-They hope to use the data to fuel educational materials targeted at teen drivers' weaknesses and reduce the number of accidents involving young people.
+The duo at Kansas State University analyzed motor vehicle accident reports in Kansas from a five-year period (2007-2011) involving drivers aged 16 to 24.
+The study was organized to fuel educational materials for teen drivers and to reduce the number of accidents involving young people.

-According to statistics from the Centers for Disease Control and Prevention, "In 2010, the motor vehicle death rate for male drivers and passengers aged 16 to 19 was almost two times that of their female counterparts."
+According to statistics from the Centers for Disease Control and Prevention, "In 2016, the motor vehicle death rate for male drivers and passengers aged 16 to 19 was almost two times that of their female counterparts."

-This means it's time to talk to your son, nephew and their male teenage friends about driving safety as soon as possible.
+This means it's time to talk to your son, nephew and their male friends about driving safety as soon as possible.
 According to the Kansas State University study, teenage male drivers overall are:

 Female drivers overall are: